dboddie-canonical-work/disgorged-docs/the-raw-volume-interface.rst

 Requires snapd version *2.43+*.

 To use a disk partition, the snap developer must add ``plugs: [ raw-volume ]`` to a snap’s :ref:`snapcraft.yaml <the-snapcraft-yaml-schema>`.
-The snap user can then access a specific disk partition with an `interface connection <interface-management.md#the-raw-volume-interface-heading--manual-connections>`__.
+The snap user can then access a specific disk partition with an :ref:`interface connection <interface-management-manual-connections>`.

 Use ``snap interface raw-volume`` to see which disk partitions are available on the system for snaps to use: